NHS-NSS-transforming-publications/RMD-tips/README.md

    objTable.Style = "TableA_Style"
 End If
 ```
 Please note that the bookmark names are generated wherever you use “#” in the RMarkdown script for headings.
-Go to *Insert – Bookmark*, then you will see a list of all bookmark names in the document.
+In the "ISD-NATIONAL-STATS-REPORT.docx", go to *Insert – Bookmark*, and you will see a list of all bookmark names in the document.